 Following the trip to India, we encourage all our student volunteers to capture and reflect upon their experience: the new skills and knowledge you've gained, and how it has impacted your world view and future career ambitions.

 You will spend the first couple of days in Sainji mainly observing what's going on, getting familiar with the village, school and its people, and gaining crucial background knowledge.

-There will be an opportunity to visit Mussourie, an old colonial Hill Station which is now a bustling town where, in the summer months, Indian tourists come to escape the heat of the plains.
+There will also be an opportunity to visit Mussourie, an old colonial Hill Station which is now a bustling town where, in the summer months, Indian tourists come to escape the heat of the plains.
 At the end of the trip, there's the chance to visit Rishikesh, take part in a yoga or spiritual retreat, relax on the beaches of the Ganges or go trekking in the hills.